Strong storms target millions in southeast after bringing hail, damaging winds to Tennessee

-NASHVILLE, TN – As the second severe weather season gets underway, storms are expected to develop across parts of Tennessee and the Ohio Valleys on Friday.
+NASHVILLE, Tenn. – As the second severe weather season gets underway, storms are threatening millions of Americans through the weekend.

 (FOX Weather)